Moriori praised for dedication, patience as $18m and apology settlement with Crown becomes law - NZ Herald

 "I have a part to play in terms of the justice side, the humanity side, and that's what the third readings are all about.
 When I told some of my Ngāti Tama and Ngāti Mutunga whānaunga that I would be having a kōrero on the bill they were a bit worried but I'm certainly not because the Moriori story is one of the most fascinating stories," he said.

-In an opening in Te Rē Moriori or the Moriori language, Green MP Te Anau Tuiono, paid homage to the karāpuna or ancestors of Rēkohu.
+In an opening in Te Rē Moriori or the Moriori language, Green MP Te Anau Tuiono paid homage to the karāpuna or ancestors of Rēkohu.

 In his speech in te reo Māori he said the imi have arrived at the summit of the hill to fulfil their descendants' aspirations.